GaurangTandon/rust-rpc-graph-mst/README.md

 Now you should be able to run the project.
 There are no warnings at this step, it's my own source code.

-On the first run, it will download the necessary packages from the internet before compilation.
-That may take 5minutes depending on your connection speed.

-The build will take some time (roughly 2mins)

 ### Running the server/client

 0. `cd rust-rpc`
-1. `cargo run --bin client -- <server_ip> <server_port> < `
+1. `cargo run --bin server -- <port>`
-2. `cargo run --bin server -- <port>`
+2. `cargo run --bin client -- <server_ip> <server_port> < <input_file>`

 My server runs at `0.0.0.0`.

+On the first run, it will download the necessary packages from the internet before compilation.
+That may take 5minutes depending on your connection speed.
+The compilation itself may take upto one minute to complete.

 ## Report